 Iana Underhill - classmate missing since 1994

-In creating character names for those with minor parts, I did not spend as much time on their meanings, in fact, couldn't find any since I made up a couple names!
+In choosing names for those with minor parts, I did not spend as much time on their meanings, in fact, couldn't find any since I made up a couple names!

-When creating character names, there are always those who remain in the background.
+When choosing what to call your story people, there are always those who remain in the background.
 They are only mentioned or seen in passing.
-When creating character names to “fill a scene” most likely a line or two will describe them.
+They “fill a scene” and most likely a line or two will describe them.
 So, too, will their actions, even though they may not speak a word.

 Quite a few of the people in this list do speak, however their scenes are short.
 But don’t let that fool you.
 When creating character names to portray anyone in your story, you must develop them, perhaps by their actions, which will usually suffice.